AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 * Troubleshooting API integration issues

 These tokens are intended solely for your personal use during development and debugging phases.
-Keep in mind that test tokens grant access to your ALM data, so it's essential to handle them securely.
+Keep in mind that test tokens grant access to your Adobe Learning Manager data, so it's essential to handle them securely.
 Never share your test tokens with others, use them in production applications, or include them in public code repositories.
 Treat them like passwords to ensure the security of your account and data.

 1. Sign in to Adobe Learning Manager as Integration Admin.
 2. Select **[!UICONTROL Developer Resources]** and then **[!UICONTROL select Access Tokens for Testing and Development]**.